djshaf/NightRunner/README.md

 Records with missing coordinates are removed.
 Coordinate fields are converted to numeric values, and records that fail conversion are removed.
 Exact duplicate rows are removed.
 All coordinates are reprojected to British National Grid to enable distance calculations in metres.

-Each crime, stop and search, and lamp point is matched to its nearest street edge, within fifty metres for crime and stop and search, twenty five for lamps.
-Points beyond this are excluded.

 ## Street Network References

+`osmid` is the true OpenStreetMap way ID for that street (comma-joined if OSMnx merged several OSM ways into one edge), so any row can be looked up directly on openstreetmap.org. u and v are OpenStreetMap's internal node IDs, not human-readable on their own. u_lat, u_lng, v_lat, v_lng sit immediately to their right, giving each endpoint's plain WGS84 coordinates.
+All four (`osmid`, `u`, `v`, plus the lat/lng pairs) are included in both `edge_features` and `edge_lamp_features`.

+## Street Network References

-u and v are OpenStreetMap's internal node IDs, not human readable. u_lat, u_lng, v_lat, v_lng sit immediately to their right, giving each endpoint's plain WGS84 coordinates.
+u and v are OpenStreetMap's internal node IDs, not human-readable. u_lat, u_lng, v_lat, v_lng sit immediately to their right, giving each endpoint's plain WGS84 coordinates.

 ## Outputs